Music Theory Course Placement

 NOTE: Students wishing to place directly into Music 51b without first completing Music 51a must receive permission from the course instructor.

-Music 159r: Analyzing Popular Music after 2000
+Music 159: Popular Music after 2000

 Instructor: Michèle Duguay

-Course Description: How can music analysis inform the way we understand, listen to, and write about popular music?
+Course description: How can music analysis inform the way we understand, listen to, and write about popular music?
 This course introduces tools and methods for studying features and compositional styles of popular music after 2000.
 Through weekly readings and aural skills exercises, students will become familiar with recent analytical approaches to song form, texture, rhythm & meter, instrumental and vocal timbre, sampling, and music videos.
 In weekly written work, students will conduct their own music analyses by implementing tools introduced in class and using various audio editing and analysis software.
 An ever-present concern of the class will be how analytical methods and insights interact with issues of race, gender, and sexuality.
 The course will focus primarily on U.S. popular music broadly construed, and students will have several opportunities to analyze and provide critical insight on the music of their own choosing.

 Who should take this class?
 Avid music-makers, producers, and listeners of popular music who want to develop a vocabulary for engaging critically with their musical experience.
 This class tends to be oversubscribed; a lottery will likely be used.
 Students should be prepared to provide a precise description of how this course aligns with their academic and professional goals.